Fix “macOS cannot verify that this app is free from malware”

 2. Double-click the app icon, which will prompt the macOS security warning again.

-3. Next, go to the Apple menu and select System Settings.
+3. Next, go to the Apple menu and navigate to System Settings > Privacy & Security.

 6. Enter your admin credentials (username and password) to confirm the action.